Overview of Individual Ecology

 Ecological systems are under increasing pressure from environmental change, including climate change, habitat loss and fragmentation, and increasing human populations.
 To understand the consequences of environmental change, to minimize adverse impacts, and to prioritize actions, conservation managers and policy-makers need to know how ecological systems will be affected.
 Despite this need, predicting the consequences of environmental change for biodiversity has remained a challenge for ecologists.

-Our research is designed to directly address this challenge.
+The research overviewed on this site is designed to directly address this challenge.
 It views ecological populations as having properties (e.g., size, survival rate, age distribution, space use) that arise from the behaviour and interactions (e.g., decision rules, behaviour, physiology) of their constituent individuals.
-Our main study species have been coastal and wetland birds (waders and wildfowl), but the approach can be applied to a much wider range of species.
+The main study species have been coastal and wetland birds (waders and wildfowl), but the approach can be applied to a much wider range of species.

-This site explains how our research has been used to predict the effect of environmental change on coastal birds and to provide evidence for environmental management and policy.
+This site explains how the research has been used to predict the effect of environmental change on coastal birds and to provide evidence for environmental management and policy.
 Coasts and wetlands support vast numbers of protected waders and wildfowl but are also of great importance to humans.
 Human activities that cause habitat or food loss, disturbance, pollution or changes in water level can reduce the number of birds that can be supported.
 However, quantifying these eﬀects has previously been difficult, fueling environmental conflicts.
-Our research can address these conflicts by provide the evidence-base for environmental decision-making.
+The research can address these conflicts by providing the evidence-base for environmental decision-making.

-There are three main elements to our research and its application;
+There are three main elements to this research and its application;

 Predicting feeding rates